Harbour Town

 The Harbour Town Premium Outlet shopping centres are the only outdoor outlet shopping centres in Australia.
 The Harbour Town centres on the Gold Coast and in Adelaide incorporate multiple factory outlets into a single shopping destination.
 As of June 2025, there are two locations owned and operated under the Harbour Town Premium Outlets brand: Biggera Waters, on Queensland's Gold Coast, and at Adelaide Airport, in South Australia.

 The Harbour Town Premium Outlets centres are owned by Lewis Land, Australia's oldest, private property developer.
 Harbour Town centres previously also operated in Perth, Western Australia and Docklands, Victoria before being sold and rebranded.

 Current centres

 Gold Coast

-Harbour Town Premium Outlets Gold Coast is situated on the corner of the Gold Coast Highway and Oxley Drive Biggera Waters, Queensland.
+Harbour Town Premium Outlets Gold Coast is situated on the corner of the Gold Coast Highway and Oxley Drive in Biggera Waters, Queensland.
 Opening in 1999 and located on the Gold Coast Highway just 20 minutes north of Surfers Paradise en route to theme parks, Harbour Town Gold Coast was the first and is still the largest purpose-built brand direct factory outlet shopping centre in Australia.

 Today, Harbour Town Premium Outlets Gold Coast is home to over 200 stores, including a large dining precinct known at Harbour Town Eats, and Gold Coast's largest Reading Cinema.

+In June 2026, the Queensland state government announced an extension of the G:link light rail system, which would see a new station (provisionally known as Biggera Waters) located outside Harbour Town as the terminus of the new branch line.